Mascarene paradise flycatcher: Habitat

 The habitat requirements of this species vary by subspecies.
 T. b. desolata is mostly restricted to native evergreen and some plantations of Araucaria cunninghamii and A. columnaris.
 Its preferred habitat seems to be a closed canopy with still air but not too much undergrowth.
 The nominate subspecies on Réunion is more varied in its habitat, occupying a range of forested habitats from sea level to 500–600 m.

+Taxonomy

+Molecular phylogenetic studies have identified the Mauritius and Réunion populations as distinct Evolutionarily Significant Units (ESUs), indicating genetic divergence and independent evolutionary histories despite their classification as subspecies of the Mascarene paradise flycatcher.

 Behaviour

 Diet and feeding

 The Mascarene paradise flycatcher feeds on a range of insects, including beetles, flies, dragonflies, moths, grasshoppers, and mayflies.
 Prey is obtained by watching from a perch and then hawking from the air or sally-gleaning off vegetation.
 It may also glean insects off vegetation while perched.
 They usually feed alone, but may join flocks of white-eyes; this behaviour is more common on Réunion than Mauritius.

 Breeding

 Breeding is seasonal, from August to February on Mauritius and September to December on Réunion.
 The nest is a cone-shaped cup of moss, lichen and spiderweb.
 Two to three creamy or pink-white eggs, with rusty spots are laid and then incubated by both parents for 14–16 days.
 Chicks are fed for five weeks after hatching and remain in their parent's territory for 8–9 weeks after fledging.